denyskryvobok/university-cms/README.md

 - A Subject service was created where methods for CRUD operations were added.
 - A Subject controller was created with the appropriate endpoints for reading, updating, creating, and deleting subjects.

-#### Try functionality
+#### Try functionality:

-To view all the subjects, you can click on the "Subjects" button on the navigation bar, after which you will be redirected to the page with all the subjects.
-If you have the admin role, you can click on the "Manage Subjects" button in the admin profile, after which you will be redirected to the subject manager page, where you will see a table with all the subjects.
-You can add a new subject by entering its name in the form that is located at the top of the table, you can also delete the subject by clicking on the delete button, or you can change the name
+###### All Subjects:
+when: you click on the "Subjects" button on the navigation bar\
+then: you will be redirected to the page with all the subjects
+###### Subject Manager:
+when: you click on the "Manage Subjects" button in the admin profile\
+then: you will be redirected to the subject manager page
+###### Add Subject:
+when: you enter the name of the subject, in the field above the table of all items, and click the "Add Subject" button\
+then: the subject will be added
+###### Delete Subject:
+when: you click on the "Delete" button in the Subjects table for the selected subject\
+then: subject will be deleted
+###### Update Subject:
+when: you change the name of a subject in the subjects table and click the "Update" button\
+then: the subject's name will be changed

 ### 6) Implement Groups view + edit feature
 At this stage, the possibilities for creating, reading, updating, and deleting groups were added.